ETF Investing: Unlocking New Market Opportunities

 Tax Efficiency

-Exchange-traded funds are structured in a way that allows investors to sell without triggering a capital gains tax, unlike mutual funds.
+ETF is structured in a way that allows investors to sell without triggering a capital gains tax, unlike mutual funds.

 Flexibility